TimOelrichs/doublecherryGB-libretro/README.md

 You can download the core via RetroArch Online-Updater on Windows, Linux, Android and IOS.
 For Android make sure to use the retroarch APK from retroarch.com and not the GooglePlay Version.

-To emulate up to 16 units, use the core options in your frontend.
+For Multiplayer you have to increase the amount of emulated Gameboy in the core options in your frontend and reload.

 <br>